 Story dedicated to my dear friend, Ibrahil Prang.

-"Patty, sweetheart!", shouted her mother from the kitchen,"You'll be late if don't leave now to the Bennett's!"
+"Patty, sweetheart!
+You'll be late if you don't leave now to the Bennett's!"

-She zipped her green jacket before her dad had the chance to see her; he used to be just a little jealous with his only child, and would start saying her cleavage showed too much when she actually though she looked like a nun...both of them over reacted, at Penny's eyes, but they were like that.
+Penny walked to the staircase from the kitchen, drying her hands in a towel and smiled sweetly.
+Her fifteen-years-old daughter was wearing white summer sandals, a denim mini skirt that she knew she was going to pull up a little bit as soon as she couldn't see her.
+Patty was also wearing a light blue strapless shirt that outlined her tiny waist very well.
+She zipped her green jacket before her dad had the chance to see her; he used to be just a little jealous with his only child, and would start saying her cleavage showed too much when she actually though she looked like a nun...both of them over reacted at Penny's eyes, but they were like that.

-"Sweetie, calm down", asked her mother, "You're just going to babysit Molly a couple of hours, you don't even know if Victor will be there".
+"Sweetie, calm down.
+You're just going to babysit Molly a couple of hours, you don't even know if Victor will be there."

-"I know", snorted, wrinkling her nose, "But I hadn't seen him since...nine years?
-At least, I want to give him a good impression".
+"I know mom.
+But I haven't seen him since...nine years?
+At least, I want to give him a good impression."

-"Good impression?", asked her father,"You look as if you were waiting Victor to ask you marry him; I believe you're exaggerating".
+"Good impression?
+You look as if you were waiting for Victor to ask you to marry him.
+I believe you're overreacting."

-The brown haired girl, was the same still.
-Determinated, independient and with a sense of responsability highly developed.
-She was very estudious, and flirtly too, but shy when she really liked a guy.
-Her passion was singing, so turned on the radio when noticed it was off.
+Patty smiled and held his father hand on hers.
+His dad smiled nostalgic and put his both hands on the car wheel.
+The brown haired girl had not changed one bit anyway: she was determined, independent and with a sense of responsibility highly developed.
+She was a very good student, top of the class, and really popular with guys too, but also very shy when she really liked a guy.
+Her passion was singing, so she turned on the radio when she noticed it was off.

 "Yes, I'm waiting for your change of heart, at the edge of my seat, please, turn it around".